Taxes in the U.S.Center for International and Cultural Education

 State Tax Return.
 If you only worked in Minnesota, get information and forms from the Minnesota Department of Revenue.
 If you worked in another state, you should find the tax forms from the department of revenue or tax department of that state.

 Form W-2.
 If you worked at Gustavus or off-campus, you will have a Form W-2 from each employer, showing the amount that you earned (box 1) and the amount of federal taxes withheld (box 2) and the amount of state taxes withheld (box 17).
 You will need a Form W-2s from each employer to complete your tax return.
-Your Gustavus Form W-2 can be found on Webadvisor.
+Your Gustavus Form W-2 can be found on MyGustavus.

 Tax filing deadline.
 The IRS requires that your tax return be mailed by April 15.
 If you only need to file Form 8843, you must mail it by June 15.

 Refunds.
 Refunds for federal and state taxes are electronically deposited only in U.S. bank accounts.
 If your refund is not electronically deposited, a check will be sent by mail, to the address that you used on your tax return.
-You may check on the status of your federal tax refund on the IRS website and your Minnesota tax refund on the Minnesota Department of Revenue website
+You may check on the status of your federal tax refund on the IRS website and your Minnesota tax refund on the Minnesota Department of Revenue website.

 Tax return resources:

-• If you are in graduate school, your school may have tax software or services to help you complete your return.
+- If you are in graduate school, your school may have tax software or services to help you complete your return.

-• A professional tax preparer who has expertise with non-resident tax returns.
+- A professional tax preparer who has expertise with non-resident tax returns.

-• Volunteer Income Tax Assistance (VITA) may be an option if your site does non-resident tax returns.
+- Volunteer Income Tax Assistance (VITA) may be an option if your site does non-resident tax returns.

-• Glacier Tax Prep and Sprintax do non-resident tax returns, for a fee.
+- Glacier Tax Prep, Sprintax, and TaxSlayer can do non-resident tax returns, for a fee.

 Scam Warning.
 International students can be targets for email and phone scams related to taxes.
 The IRS or Minnesota Department of Revenue and other government agencies will NEVER contact you by phone or email to demand an immediate payment or to warn you of a fine or tax obligation.